Construct IN

 Checklist Report;

-All these reports already have predefined templates.
-The information, along with project data, is automatically filled, and you only need to select and provide some details.
+All of these reports already have pre-defined templates.
+The information, along with the project data, is filled in automatically, and you only need to select and enter some data.

-It’s also possible to duplicate the previous report and adjust just a few details.
-Additionally, attaching photos is easy and quick, with just a few clicks.
+It is also possible to duplicate the previous report and adjust only a few details.
+Additionally, attaching photos is quick and easy, with just a few clicks.

-In addition to risk identification, problem management also involves the ability to adapt and quickly adjust plans as new situations arise.
+In addition to identifying risks, problem management also involves the ability to adapt and adjust plans quickly as new situations arise.

-In the context of construction, changes in site conditions, project adjustments, or delays with suppliers can present unexpected challenges.
+In the context of construction, changes in terrain conditions, project adjustments, or delays with suppliers can create unexpected challenges.

-The construction manager needs to be flexible to reevaluate processes, seek alternative solutions, and ensure that the impact of these issues is minimized.
+The construction manager needs to have the flexibility to reassess processes, seek alternative solutions, and ensure that the impact of these problems is minimized.

-Construct IN facilitates this process by providing real-time data about project execution and a complete dashboard.
-This resource allows the manager to make quick decisions based on accurate information.
+Visi facilitates this process by providing real-time data on construction execution and a comprehensive dashboard.
+This feature allows the manager to make fast decisions based on accurate information.

-With the ability to perform virtual inspections and obtain automatic insights into compliance and safety, it is possible to identify problems before they become critical, adjusting strategies more swiftly and effectively.
+With the possibility of conducting virtual inspections and obtaining automatic insights on compliance and safety, it is possible to identify issues before they become critical, adjusting strategies in a more agile and effective way.

-Additionally, integration with BIM and data analysis allows for more robust control over project changes, ensuring that the project continues to progress as expected, even in the face of unforeseen events.
+Furthermore, BIM integration and data analysis allow for more robust control over project changes, ensuring that the project progress continues as expected, even in the face of unforeseen events.

 What is the salary of a construction manager?